-- issuing subordinated bonds, bonds under a Euro Medium Term Note Programme in various markets and advancing the net proceeds to various members of the Repsol Group. - lending funds to and borrowing funds from affiliated companies.
+- issuing subordinated bonds, bonds under a Euro Medium Term Note Programme in the Luxembourg Stock Exchange and advancing the net proceeds to various members of the Repsol Group. - lending funds to and borrowing funds from affiliated companies.

 Related to its activities as issuer of bonds that are listed in the Luxembourg Stock Exchange, the Company has chosen Luxembourg as its home Member State.